-REEL 2 Continues: Honeysett reading poem; Irish troops relaxing; Honeysett playing mouth organ; arrival of US troops; tactics employed by French; opinion of General Horace Smith-Dorien; opinion of Australians; contracting Paratyphoid fever; opinion of French peasants; story of being shelled by Germans whilst bringing rations up to village of Bailleul; reaction to gas victims in field hospital; opinion of Royal Army Medical Corps; evacuation to GB via Bologne; reaction to end of war, 11/11/1918; reaction to end of war.
-Period as speaker for League of Nations: question of effectiveness of League of Nations.
-Physical effects of war.
+REEL 2 Continues: reads poem; Irish troops relaxing; plays mouth organ; arrival of American troops; tactics employed by French; opinion of General Horace Smith-Dorien; opinion of Australians; contracting paratyphoid fever; opinion of French peasants; story of being shelled by Germans whilst bringing rations up to village of Bailleul; reaction to sight of gas victims in field hospital; opinion of Royal Army Medical Corps; evacuation to GB via Boulogne, 10/1918; reaction to end of war, 11/11/1918; post-war role as speaker for and question of effectiveness of League of Nations; physical effects of war service.